crypt0n1te/Write-Ups/ractf-2020/rev-pwn/finches_in_a_stack.md

 And we can see an interesting string:
 > /bin/cat flag.txt

-Lets now see the functions in this file
+Lets now see the functions in this file:
 ```
-sasha@kalivm:~/RACTF$ r2 fias
+sasha@kali:~/RACTF$ r2 fias
 [0x080490c0]> aa
 [x] Analyze all flags starting with sym. and entry0 (aa)
 [0x080490c0]> afl